The main accounting principles adopted in the preparation of the Consolidated Financial Statements at December 31, 2018 are reported below.

 Financial income is recognised on an accruals basis and includes interest income on funds invested, foreign currency gains and income deriving from financial instruments, when not offset by hedging operations.
 Interest income is recorded in the income statement at the moment of maturity, considering the effective yield.

 Financial charges are recorded on an accrual basis and include interest on financial payables calculated using the effective interest method and currency losses.
-The financial charges incurred on investments in assets for which a significant period of time is usually needed to render the assets available for use or sale (qualifying assets) are capitalised and amortised over the useful life of the class of the assets to which they refer in accordance with the provisions of the new version of IAS 23.
+The financial charges incurred on investments in assets for which a significant period of time is usually needed to render the assets available for use or sale (qualifying assets) are capitalised and amortised over the useful life of the class of the assets to which they refer in accordance with the provisions of IAS 23.

 Deferred taxes are calculated on all differences between the assessable income of an asset or liability and the relative book value, with the exception of goodwill.
 Deferred tax assets for the portion not compensated by deferred tax liabilities are recognised only for those amounts for which it is probable there will be future assessable income to recover the amounts.
 The deferred taxes are calculated utilising the tax rates which are expected to be applied in the years when the temporary differences will be realised or settled.
 Deferred tax assets are recorded when their recovery is considered probable.